Armin-Abdollahi/Armin-Abdollahi/README.md

 - 👦🏻 I’m 24 years old.
 - 📖 I’m a master's student in artificial intelligence at Azad University, Tehran North Branch.
 - 🎓 Also i have a bachelor's degree in software engineering from Roshdiyeh University in Tabriz.
-- 🧑🏻‍💻 I’m currently working on personal projects.
+- 🧑🏻‍💻 I’m currently working on various projects related to AI.
 - 🤝🏻 I’m looking to collaborate on new and interesting projects and ideas

 ### Skills